acsone/manifestoo/docs/cli.md

 **Options**:

 * `--separator TEXT`: Separator character to use (by default, print one item per line).
-* `--transitive / --no-transitive`: Print all transitive co-dependencies.  [default: True]
+* `--transitive / --no-transitive`: Print all transitive co-dependencies.  [default: transitive]
-* `--include-selected / --no-include-selected`: Print the selected addons along with their co-dependencies.  [default: True]
+* `--include-selected / --no-include-selected`: Print the selected addons along with their co-dependencies.  [default: include-selected]
 * `--help`: Show this message and exit.

 ## `manifestoo list-depends`